 It's only natural for people to want to compare themselves to others.
 Benchmarks give you a reference for how well you're doing -- and some indication of how to improve.

 In marketing, some benchmarks are easier to find than others.
 If you want to see how many social media followers another company has, you can just visit their profiles.
 If you want to see how their overall marketing is performing, you can plug in their URL into Marketing Grader and compare their score to yours.
-If you want to see their most popular blog posts, you can quickly and easily find the information using BuzzSumo.
+If you want the latest industry data, you can bookmark our ultimate list of marketing statistics.

 But other benchmarks feel nearly impossible to find.
 Take email marketing metrics, for example -- most companies don't divulge their open and click rates.
 And if you're just starting to invest in email marketing, you have no frame of reference of how well your emails should be performing.

 To help, we pulled some email marketing benchmark data from HubSpot's 11,500+ customers.
 Below are some charts and stats to help you figure out what a good open and click rate looks like for the number of email campaigns you send per month, your company size, and your business type.

 How many email campaigns should you send per month?

 We all want to know how many targeted email campaigns we should be sending in a month.
 While we want to stay top-of-mind for our leads and customers, we don't want to overwhelm and annoy.